wcampbell0x2a/aftermath/README.md

 # aftermath
-From a `projects.toml`, replace every project with new ci yml node and commit changes.
+Are you tired of updating your build image tags in every project manually?
+Enter `aftermath`, where you can do this with automation! `aftermath` will find-and-replace, commit, test, and push the changes.

-## `project.toml`
+## Example
+Replace the `runs-on:` with latest `rust:0.1.2`.
 ```toml
 [[projects]]
 url = "https://github.com/wcampbell0x2a/librarium"